 Let siblings pick out gifts for each other and buy them with their own money.
-Growing up, my Mom had a ‘Mom store’ where my sister and I could buy things from a closet shelf where she had gathered inexpensive items for us to choose from.
-I carried on the same tradition until my kids were old enough to go out shopping on their own.
+My Mom used to have a ‘Mom store’ where my sister and I could buy things from a closet shelf where she had gathered inexpensive items for us to choose from.
+I carried on the same tradition until my kids were old enough to go out shopping independently.

 3. The Gift of Compassion

 Talk to your kids about how you are helping people with your time and money this season.
-Unfortunately, there are many people who are hurting during the holidays.
+Unfortunately, many people are hurting during the holidays.
 What can your family do to show that you care?

 4. The Gift of Contribution

 Christmas cheer shouldn’t just be made possible by mom.
 It should be a collective family effort contributing to traditions together.